Drawing Planar Graphs with Few Geometric Primitives: Planar 3-trees with few segments on the grid

-\paragraph{Overview and Notation.} The main idea of the algorithm is to draw the graph such that~$T_1$ is drawn with one segment per leaf.
+\paragraph{Overview and notation.} The main idea of the algorithm is as follows.
 We inductively place the vertices according to the canonical order~$\sigma=(v_1,\ldots,v_n)$ and refer to the step in which vertex~$v_k$ is placed as \emph{step~$k$}.
+By the choice of the canonical ordering, when we place vertex~$v_k$, its parent~$v_\ell$ in~$T_1$ has already been placed.
+If~$v_k$ is the first child of~$v_\ell$ in~$T_1$, then we place~$v_k$ such that the edge~$(v_\ell,v_k)$ has the same slope as the edge from~$v_\ell$ to its parent in~$T_1$, so that both edges are drawn with one segment.
+This way, we obtain a drawing of~$G$ in which the edges of~$T_1$ are drawn with exactly one segment for every leaf of~$T_1$.

-For the algorithm, we make use of the following additional notation; see Fig.~\ref{fig:definitions-3tree}.
+In order to be able to do this placement, we have to maintain a series of invariants which rely on additional notation; see Fig.~\ref{fig:definitions-3tree}.
 For each vertex~$v_i$, the \emph{1-out-slope} $\outl_1(i)$ is the slope of its outgoing 1-edge, the \emph{2-out-slope} $\outl_2(i)$ is the slope of its outgoing 2-edge, and the \emph{in-slope} $\inl(i)$ is the highest slope of the incoming 1-edges in the current drawing.
 Further, we denote by $\parent_1(i)$ the 1-parent of~$v_i$ and by $\parent_2(i)$ the 2-parent of~$v_i$.
 For two vertices~$v_i,v_j$, we denote by~$\lca(i,j)$ the lowest common ancestor of~$v_i$ and~$v_j$ in~$T_1$.
 For an edge~$(v_i,v_j)$ we call the closed region bounded by~$(v_i,v_j)$, the path $(v_i,\ldots,\lca(i,j))$, and the path $(v_j,\ldots,\lca(i,j))$ the \emph{domain} $\dom(i,j)$ of $(v_i, v_j)$.
-For each step~$k$, we denote by~$\lambda_k$ the number of leafs in the currently drawn subtree of~$T_1$, by~$s_k$ the number of segments that are used to draw~$T_1$, and by $\eta_k$ the highest slope of the 1-edges in the current drawing.
+For each step~$k$, we denote by~$\lambda_k$ the number of leafs in the currently drawn subtree of~$T_1$, by~$s_k$ the number of segments that are used to draw the current subtree of~$T_1$, and by $\eta_k$ the highest slope of the 1-edges in the current drawing.
 We denote by~$C_k^\rightarrow$ the part of the contour~$C_k$ between~$v_k$ and~$v_2$.

-Note that $\parent_2(k)\in C_{k-1}^\rightarrow$ because the canonical order is induced by~$T_2$ in clockwise order; hence, either $v_k$ and~$v_{k-1}$ are connected, or $\parent_2(k)$ is an ancestor of~$v_{k-1}$ on~$T_2$.
+Before describing the invariants and the algorithm in detail, we first show the following property of~$C_k^\rightarrow$.